Skip to Content

-Factors Associated With a Decreased Risk of Colorectal Cancer
+Factors With Adequate Evidence for a Decreased Risk of Colorectal Cancer

 Based on solid evidence, regular physical activity is associated with a decreased incidence of CRC.

-Interventions Associated With Decreased Risk of Colorectal Cancer
+Interventions With Adequate Evidence for a Decreased Risk of Colorectal Cancer

 Based on solid evidence, NSAIDs reduce the risk of adenomas, but the extent to which this translates into a reduction of CRC is uncertain.